 The pupil wheel of NIX contents a range of different elements that are relevant to the sections that follow, these are detailed in Table 11.
-For all settings, there is a tradeoff to be considered between maximizing throughput, while reducing the thermal background.
+For all settings, there is a trade-off to be considered between maximising throughput, while reducing the thermal background.
 For longer wavelength observations, more care has to be taken to limit the emission from the sky and structures surrounding the pupil.
-So, to optimize the observations two 'reduced stops' are available, a larger one for JHK to maximize throughput and a smaller one for LM that limits the background.
+So, to optimise the observations two 'reduced stops' are available, a larger one for JHK to maximise throughput and a smaller one for LM that limits the background.